-Year 10 General Maths
+Year 10 General Mathematics

-Students follow the main stream Victorian Curriculum.
-Students who complete this subject are able to select from a range of VCE Maths subjects including General Maths Units 1 and 2 or Foundation Maths Units 1 and 2.
-The progression onto the General Maths Units 1 and 2 is subject to a satisfactory completion of the year.
+Students follow the mainstream Victorian Curriculum.
+Students who complete this subject can select from a range of VCE Mathematics subjects including General Mathematics Units 1 and 2 or Foundation Mathematics Units 1 and 2.
+The progression onto General Mathematics Units 1 and 2 is subject to satisfactory completion of the year.

-Students study a wide range of topics in Semester One including Algebra, Linear Relationships and Financial Maths.
-In Semester Two they continue to develop their understanding of Measurement, Trigonometry, Statistics and Probability.
+Students study a wide range of topics in Semester One including Algebra, Linear Equations Measurement and Trigonometry.
+In Semester Two, they develop their understanding of Univariate and Bivariate Statistics and Probability.

-Areas of Study: General Maths
+Areas of Study: General Mathematics

-Semester 1: Algebra, Financial maths, Linear relationship
+Semester 1: Algebra, Linear Equations, Measurement and Trigonometry

-Semester 2: Pythagoras and Trigonometry, Measurement, Statistics, Probability
+Semester 2: Univariate Statistics, Bivariate Statistics and Probability